JakubDadello/Industrial-AI/CRISP-DM.md

 # Deployment
 While the project demonstrates the potential for Automated Quality Control, the current iteration is classified as a Prototype (Proof of Concept).
 For a full-scale industrial deployment, the following requirements must be met to ensure production-grade reliability:

-„I designed full production architecture, implemented IaC, and selectively deployed components due to cloud cost constraints (Kinesis/SageMaker), focusing on validating core system behavior and architecture decisions.”
+Deployment on AWS: I designed full production architecture, implemented IaC, and selectively deployed components due to cloud cost constraints (Kinesis/SageMaker), focusing on validating core system behavior and architecture decisions.

 ## Deployment architecture